ASSERT-KTH/MEWE/multivariant-mixer/README.md

-# multivariant-mixer
+# multivariant-linker

-We merge several libraries into a big one, we call it a multivariant library.
-It is a big library containing semantically equivalent functions (yet statically different) for which we orchestrate their execution at runtime. `mixer` creates LLVM multivariant libraries out of a collection of LLVM libraries as input.
+We extended the LLVM linker tool to merge several libraries into a big one despite symbols duplication.
+It outputs a big library containing semantically equivalent functions (yet statically different) for which we orchestrate their execution at runtime.
+Our linker creates LLVM multivariant libraries out of a collection of LLVM libraries as input.
 To build this tool we have faced and solved some challenges as the following:

 ### Naming